 - Bus: 36, 62, 96, 97, 104, 132

-4. The salty one: the Fòrum bathing area
+Open-air pools in Barcelona: the salty one, the Fòrum bathing area

 The Fòrum bathing area is a shallow salt-water pool facing the sea.
 It is particularly suitable for disabled swimmers.
 For more information, see the “disabled swimmers” paragraph of our article on Barcelona beaches.